 When the battery level is low, [Not enough battery power remaining to activate Pixel Mapping] appears on the display.
-Use a battery with ample capacity remaining.
+Use the AC adapter kit K-AC117 (optional) or use a battery with ample capacity remaining.

 Changing the Start-up Screen